-If traders open more contracts than their account size and profit levels allow, they will fail the examination.
+If traders open more contracts than their account size and profit levels allow, their evaluation will be blocked for the day.

 Earn2Trade tracks current account balance which includes open and closed equity intraday, on profit and on loss.
 Therefore, traders should build up a profit margin above the contract size they wish to trade, so that they have a buffer before they no longer can have a position of that size open.
 This will help prevent their account balance suddenly dropping to a level that doesn’t allow them to hold the number of positions they currently have open.

 For example, if you have a $25,000 account, you are only allowed to open two contracts.
 It is possible to open a position with 2 ES contracts.
 It is also possible to open 1 ES and 1 CL positions.
 However, opening a third contract (of the same asset or other) will fail the examination immediately.